-How to use an intervalometer for night photography | Photofocus
+How to use an intervalometer for night photography

 The intervalometer may swing

 This isn’t so great either.
-It doesn’t take much wind to get your intervalometer to star tapping against the tripod and cause shakes and vibrations.
+It doesn’t take much wind to get your intervalometer to start tapping against the tripod and cause shakes and vibrations.

 The intervalometer cable will weaken